getagrippa/Victoria-2-MP-Balance-Mod/README.md

 - Added "Paper" as a colonial maintenance good
 - Increased base output of iron mines and cotton farms
 - Tweaked output of some factories and increased bonuses from same state inputs
+- Increased salary of craftsmen, clerks, and capitalist (50% of factory suprlus up from 30%)
 - Reduced the effects of war exhaustion on factory and RGO output (max penalty now -80%, down from -100%)
 - Slightly increased the buff to late-game infantry attack from "Stormtrooper Training" invention (+3 attack up from +1)
 - Slightly increased the tank attack and siege values from "Human Wave vs Spearhead" invention (+4 attack up from +1, +2 siege up from +1)